ConorG180/mgc-dismantlers/README.md

 ### Footer
 An attractive footer is included in the programme to offer the user a simple way of easily navigating to the social media pages of the company.
 The wishlist feature is also included in the footer, to allow users to easily select a make and model and year of a car, and be notified when the product has come into stock.
+The user will also be able to return to the homepage by clicking on the company logo.
+This was included to provide an easy way for the user to return to the homepage.
 #### **Images**
 <!-- ![footer](static/images/footer.png "footer") -->